You Are More Than Your Mental Illness Symptoms

 Unfortunately, in some severe cases, that may be an unrealistic goal.
 But for many, a life without symptoms can be a truly attainable and realistic goal.
 But it isn’t a goal that will ever be reached if one does not believe they can ever fully recover from mental illness.

-People Can (And Do) Recover from Mental Illness
+You're More Than Your Mental Illness Because People Can (And Do) Recover

 Much of the stigma surrounding mental illness stems from the mistaken belief that people do not recover.
 That once someone is depressed (or anxious, or paranoid) that they can never again hold down a job, start a family, own a home.
 But that is the furthest thing from the truth.